prof-rossetti/internet-technologies/notes/javascript/functions.md

 ```

-Here is an example of using arrow functions for sorting:
+Here is an example of using an arrow function for [sorting](./datatypes/arrays.md#sorting) arrays:

 ```js
 var books = [